Who are the form players in the UEFA Europa League this season? Using a specially devised algorithm, the FedEx Performance Zone reveals all.

 What is it?

-The FedEx Performance Zone tracks players' form for their clubs in their respective domestic leagues as well as in the UEFA Europa League.
-The Performance Zone runs official player statistics through a specially designed algorithm to create rankings based on player performances.
+The FedEx Performance Zone tracks players' form for their clubs in the UEFA Europa League as well as their respective domestic leagues.
+The FedEx Performance Zone runs official player statistics through a specially designed algorithm to create rankings based on performances.

-Player data from domestic matches and qualifying rounds of both the UEFA Champions League (for teams entering via that competition) and UEFA Europa League form the initial basis for the rankings, which have taken into account club performances from 1 July 2016.
+Player data from domestic matches and qualifying rounds of both the UEFA Champions League (for teams entering via that competition) and UEFA Europa League forms the initial basis for the rankings, with domestic displays since 1 August also factored in.